microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/README.md

 ### current sensors offset calculation

-1. wait for some time in main.
+1. wait for some time in main before state machine starts for values to settle.
-2. in the init state sample the i pri and i shunt lines for 64 times, calculate average. that is the offset
+2. in the INIT state sample the i-pri and i-shunt lines for 64 times, calculate average. that is the offset

+### PRECHARGE : charging vcap to 12 volts in Precharge state

+1. after offsets are calculated, enable short circuit switch and pwm switching.
+2. in precharge state check if vcap voltage is 12 volts, if not, then increase duty cycle.
+Dutycycle capped up to max duty cycle. this corresponds to 15V at 800 Vin. each increment is 1% at 100us rate.
+3. if it is around 12 volts, then turn off pwm, and go to standby state.
+4. if the state machine is at init state or precharge state, then the Under voltage fault at Vcap is not monitored.
+5. max duty calculated  -> d% = (Vout  * 2 * 17 * 100) / Vin ---, vout = 11.5
+6. d% =  39100 /  Vin
+7. d% = 39100 / ( VinADC - 205 ) * 0.231
+8. d% = 39100 / ( VinADC - 205) / 4.329 -> approx divide by 4,
+9. d% = 39100 / ( VinADC - 205) >>2;
+10. unimplemented still, division results in 0.
+TODO fix. temp fix capped at 63percent.